jlzhang001/lsst_firefly/README.md

 # LSST firefly

-This repository is for the environment settings of framework for LSST firefly framework.
-The code here is mainly for environment setup, actual [frontend][1] (html, javascript & css) and [backend][2] (python algorithm) code is in separate directory.
+This repository is for the environment settings of LSST visualization server framework.
+The code here is mainly for environment setup, actual [frontend][1] (html, javascript & css) and [backend][2] (python algorithm) code is in separate directory (as the submodules linked here).

 Basic coding structure
 ----------------------

 The whole application is based on the web technology.
-The application is build on top of [lsst/firefly][3], to facilitate the use of firefly, we plan to use the [docker][4] for facilitate development and deployment.
+The application is built on top of [lsst/firefly][3].
+To facilitate the use of firefly, we plan to use the [docker][4] for deployment and development.
 It creates an clean virtual environment and glues the frontend and backend code together.

-The image is available on [docker hub][7] and for interest, please look at the [Dockerfile][8]
+The image is available on [docker hub][7] and for interest, please look at the [Dockerfile][8] that created this image.

-Installation
+Installation using Docker
 ------------
-Currently the following instruction assumes Linux system.
+Currently the following instruction assumes Linux/Unix system.
 The shell script might not be compatible with other types of OS.
 Note that Docker requires Linux kernel 3.10 or higher to be able to run.
 Check [here][9] for dependencies.

-1. Follow the instruction on [docker][4] and **Get started with Docker** to download or [install Docker engine][10], and open the machine.
+1. Follow the instruction on [Docker][4] and download Docker engine based on your OS.
+Detailed information on Docker is also available on the [documentation page][10].
 2. clone this repository and go into it `git clone --recursive https://github.com/lsst-camera-visualization/lsst_firefly.git <your repository> && cd <your repository>`
-3. start the docker virtual machine (for linux, it is `service docker start` (may require root privilege), for other operating systems, look at the official documentation)
+3. start the Docker virtual machine service (for linux, it is `service docker start` (may require root privilege), for other operating systems, look at the [official documentation][10])
 4. run `./install.sh`